apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 ![alt text](../assets/vulnlab/machines/build/img/image-13.png)

 It's a configuration file for the `rlogin` and `rsh` services we inspected at the beginning.
 By port scanning `172.18.0.1` through `172.18.0.6` we will notice that the ports 512 to 514 are only open on `172.18.0.1`, which means that these services are likely only installed directly on the host and not inside a Docker container (just like the SSH service).
+So why did we find it inside the Jenkins container?

 ```shell
 root@5ac6c7d6fb8e:~# findmnt